NBJIN/kacsafetya/README.md

 7. Then click on ‘Create Bucket’ and this will bring you to the bucket list page
 8. Locate the bucket that you have just created click on it and  and you will be brought to the settings section
 9. Click on the properties tab and then click on ‘Static website hosting’ (which will give a new endpoint which can be used to access it from the internet) this will open a new dialog box called Static website hosting.
 In the input box under Index document type ‘index.html’ and in the input box under Error document type ‘error.html’.
 Then click on save.
-10. Navigate to the permissions tab and then click on ‘CORS configuration’ (this will set up the required access between the Heroku app and this s3 bucket’
+10. Navigate to the permissions tab and then click on ‘CORS configuration’ (this will set up the required access between the Heroku app and this s3 bucket’)

-***** PUT IN TWO IMAGES

-Then click on Save
+11. Then click on Save

 12. Now navigate to the Bucket Policy tab and click on the ‘policy generator’ at the bottom of the screen so that we can create a security policy for this bucket.
 13. This will bring you to the AWS Policy Generator Page where you will need to input some data.